 “Peru is at a critical juncture politically, economically and socially,” says Dr. Michiko Iizuka.
 “Their economy has been growing significantly for the past 10-15 years and during that period, poverty has decreased – but now economic growth is slowing due to the decline in commodity prices.
 This means that productivity gains, via increasing innovation, are crucial to maintain the current pace of development.
 In other words, Peru’s newly-elected president, Pedro Pablo Kuczynski, needs to increase innovation and start-ups to enhance productivity and strengthen science and technology through research.
 Otherwise development is likely to stall.”

-Our latest workshop on the ‘Design and Evaluation of Innovation Policies’ (DEIP) was co-hosted in February 2017 by UNU-MERIT, the Consortium of Economic and Social Research (CIES), the National Council of Science, Technology and Innovation (CONCYTEC), the Ministry of Production (PRODUCE), and the Universidad del Pacifico — which provided the venue.
+Our latest workshop on the ‘Design and Evaluation of Innovation Policies’ (DEIP) was co-hosted in Lima, Peru, in February 2017 by UNU-MERIT, the Consortium of Economic and Social Research (CIES), the National Council of Science, Technology and Innovation (CONCYTEC), the Ministry of Production (PRODUCE), and the Universidad del Pacifico — which provided the venue.
 This five-day course gathered around 40 policymakers from Peru, as well as innovation experts from around the world.
 To put things in perspective, we spoke with Juana Kuramoto from the non-profit organisation GRADE, as well as DEIP Programme Coordinator Dr. Michiko Iizuka.

 Juana Kuramoto, Associate Researcher, Group for the Analysis of Development (GRADE), Lima, Peru